twilson63/stamp-cache-v2/README.md

-# BAR Cache Server
+# STAMP Cache Server

-This simple server cache's the bAR Contract
+This simple server cache's the STAMP Contract